 struct private Foo x, y: int struct public Bar xf: float

-Structures instances are created through a ‘new expression’ or a ‘variable declaration statement’:
+Structure instances are created through a ‘new expression’ or a variable declaration statement:

 let foo: Foo let foo: Foo? = new Foo

-There are intentionally no ‘member functions’.
-There are only data members for it is a data-type itself.
-Structure can handle function typed member as data (meaning it’s pointer can be changed during execution).
-There are initializers allowing to simplify writing complex structure initialization.
-Basically function with same name as structure itself will work as a initializer.
-Compiler will generate ‘default’ initializer if there are any members with initializer:
+There are intentionally no member functions.
+There are only data members, since it is a data type itself.
+Structures can handle members with a function type as data (meaning it’s a function pointer that can be changed during execution).
+There are initializers that simplify writing complex structure initialization.
+Basically, a function with same name as the structure itself works as an initializer.
+The compiler will generates a ‘default’ initializer if there are any members with an initializer:

 struct Foo x: int = 1 y: int = 2

-Structure fields are also initialized as zero by default, regardless of ‘initializers’ for members, unless you specifically call the initializer:
+Structure fields are initialized to zero by default, regardless of ‘initializers’ for members, unless you specifically call the initializer:

 let fZero : Foo // no initializer is called, x, y = 0 let fInited = Foo() // initializer is called, x = 1, y = 2